rpindulic/Quaggy/README.txt

  * Create a new eclipse project in the directory QuaggyEngine.
  * Navigate to the QuaggyEngine eclipse folder and run 'gradle clean build' followed by 'gradle eclipse'.

+Backing MySQL store:
+ * Download and install a MySQL server, running on localhost port 3306.
+ * Create a database named quaggy with user root, password root.
+You can also use a different user if you customize the settings in DB.java in QuaggyEngine.
+ * Run DBInit.java in QuaggyEngine to initialize your database.
+ * Run DBHistorySync.java in QuaggyEngine to pull all history into the database.
+   (This will take a tremendous amount of time).

 QuaggyEdge (edge servers):

  * Download and install python 2.7 and virtualenv.